FuelLabs/fuels-ts/apps/docs/src/guide/wallets/checking-balances.md

 A UTXO represents a coin with a specific amount, similar to having a $10 or $5 bill.
 It's crucial to understand this unique feature of UTXOs, as it differs significantly from Ethereum's account-based system.

-In Ethereum, balances are tracked as cumulative totals, similar to a bank account, rather than as distinct 'coins' or 'bills.
+In Ethereum, balances are tracked as cumulative totals, similar to a bank account, rather than as distinct 'coins' or 'bills'.

 ## Why UTXOs Matter